Back pain and sciaticaHerniated disk; Sciatica

 - Muscle weakness that is significant, persistent, or getting worse

-- A previous accident or injury that might have affected the disks or vertebra
+- A previous accident or injury that might have affected the disks or vertebrae

 - A history of cancer